flugg/laravel-responder/readme.md

 ```

 ***
-_*Notice:* A recent change to the Laravel installer locks new projects to Laravel 5.6.
+_*Notice:* A recent change to the Laravel installer locks new projects to PHP 5.6.
 If you get an error about non-matching PHP version, make sure your composer.json doesn't contain a `platform` field._
 ***

 ## Laravel